roachstation/roachstation/code/modules/admin/verbs/lua/README.md

 ### dm.world
 A reference to DM's `world`, in the form of datum userdata.
 This reference is always valid, since `world` always exists.

-Due to limitations inherent in the wrapper functions used on roachstation, `world:set_var` and `world:call_proc` will raise an error.
+Due to limitations inherent in the wrapper functions used on tgstation, `world:set_var` and `world:call_proc` will raise an error.

 ### dm.global_vars
 A reference to DM's `global`, in the form of datum userdata.
 Subject to the same limitations as `dm.world`